Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

 Figure~\ref{Fig6} shows a contour map of the ratio $\sigma_d/\sigma$ as a function of the defect parameters $(\xi,\theta)$ for the configuration $\theta_-=-\theta_+=\theta$, whose behavior closely resembles the case $\theta_-= \theta_+ = \theta$.
 The color scale makes clear that the spreading efficiency depends sensitively on both the hopping-amplitude ratio $\xi$ and the phase $\theta$.
-Near the homogeneous limit ($\xi\approx 1$, $\theta\approx 0$), the contour map displays a narrow band of values close to unity (light–green region), consistent with $\sigma_d/\sigma\simeq 1$.
-In contrast, two extended regions of suppressed spreading appear as dark-blue lobes centered around the parameters $(\xi\simeq 2,\,\theta\simeq 0,2\pi)$ and $(\xi\simeq -2,\,\theta\simeq \pm\pi)$, where $\sigma_d/\sigma<1$.
-These minima arise from strong-bond defects that generate reflection-dominated dynamics: constructive interference between left- and right-moving components traps a significant fraction of the probability density near the defect, thereby inhibiting global spreading.
-By comparison, a broad yellow–orange region emerges for $-1<\xi<1$ over the full range of $\theta$, indicating $\sigma_d/\sigma>1$ and therefore enhanced spreading.
+Near the homogeneous limit ($\xi\approx 1$, $\theta\approx 0$), the contour map displays a narrow band of values close to unity (light green region), consistent with $\sigma_d/\sigma\simeq 1$.
+In contrast, two extended regions of suppressed spreading appear as dark blue lobes centered around the parameters $(\xi\simeq 2,\,\theta\simeq 0,2\pi)$ and $(\xi\simeq -2,\,\theta\simeq \pm\pi)$, where $\sigma_d/\sigma<1$.
+These minima arise from strong-bond defects that generate reflection-dominated dynamics: Constructive interference between left- and right-moving components traps a significant fraction of the probability density near the defect, thereby inhibiting global spreading.
+By comparison, a broad yellow-orange region emerges for $-1<\xi<1$ over the full range of $\theta$, indicating $\sigma_d/\sigma>1$ and therefore enhanced spreading.
 This enhancement arises from destructive interference between left- and right-moving components induced by the reduced defect coupling, which biases transport away from the defect, although a considerable fraction of probability remains weakly trapped.
-The smooth color transitions surrounding the enhancement and suppression zones show how the boundaries between these regimes shift continuously as $\xi$ departs from unity, demonstrating that local hopping-amplitude imbalance, together with phase modulation, jointly shapes the transport behavior.
+The smooth color transitions surrounding the enhancement and suppression zones show how the boundaries between these regimes shift continuously as $\xi$ departs from unity, demonstrating that the local hopping-amplitude imbalance, together with the phase modulation, jointly shapes the transport behavior.
+The narrow central vertical region corresponds to $\xi\simeq0$, where the defect bonds are effectively switched off.
+In this limit, the defect site is decoupled from its nearest neighbors, so the fraction of the initial wave packet located at the defect remains trapped throughout the evolution, producing the vertical stripe observed in Fig.~\ref{Fig6}.